Providing support to a children after a suicide

 Explain to the child that ups and downs are part of life, but that it’s important that they talk about their own emotions if they’re feeling upset or troubled.
 It may be helpful to talk to the child about people in their life that they could talk to if they are feeling unhappy, such as a teacher, relative, family friend or other trusted adult.

-Particularly if this is the first time the child has attended a funeral, it can be helpful to talk to them about what to expect.
+Make sure you talk about about what to expect.
 Before you attend, make time to discuss what will happen, who will be there and where it will be.
 You may emphasise that it is a reflective and sad time, so people may be upset or crying – this will help them be prepared for what the service might be like.

 Children may find it helpful to use creative activities to help with this process.
 You could look at photos or create a scrapbook with them, make a drawing or painting or plant a tree.
 Another useful tool is a memory box or book, with photos, written memories, poems, songs, drawings and other mementos.
 You and your child can look back over these to help with your grief and keep the memory of the person alive.